-- Give the editor some sense of the relative significance of the paper from your perspective. - Is the topic of interest to enough readers to warrant publication? - Does the paper fit the journal and its audience? - Documents the paper's strengths and weaknesses. - Present your opinion of the weaknesses in an objective, constructive tone. - If the study design is inappropriate, clearly outline why. - Suggests specific ways to improve the manuscript.
+- Documents the paper's strengths and weaknesses. - Present your opinion of the weaknesses in an objective, constructive tone. - If the study design is inappropriate, clearly outline why. - Give the editor some sense of the relative significance of the paper from your perspective. - Suggests ways to improve the manuscript.